 Making the most out of every ingredient has become a personal objective of mine lately.
 Applying that mentality to the kitchen and meal prep is just a natural extension of cutting costs and making healthier foods for my family.
+Today I tackle a 4-part process to use the absolute most out of a single whole chicken.

 This project requires pretty minimal effort outside of time, and no fancy equipment or knife skills.
 It’s also ideal for a weekend stuck at home with a sick kid or foul weather.